Best Of

 Best for couples who want a shared budgeting methodology

-YNAB works well for couples who both commit to the zero-based method.
-One subscription allows unlimited devices.
-The methodology forces regular money conversations, which strengthens financial alignment.
+YNAB works great for couples who both buy into the zero-based method.
+One subscription covers unlimited devices.
+The methodology basically forces regular money conversations — which, honestly, is a good thing.

 Pros